Elekes-Szab\'o for collinearity on cubic surfaces: The reducible case

 \subsection{Non-collinear planes}

-Let $X$ be the union of three non-collinear planes, $P_1,P_2,P_3$.
-We will show that if $P_1,P_2$ and $P_3$ are not collinear, then $R_X$ has no non-planar wES-triangles.
+Suppose $S$ has three irreducible components.
+Then since $S$ is a reduced cubic surface, $S$ is the union of three distinct planes, $P_1,P_2,P_3$.
+We show that if these planes are not collinear, i.e. that they do not share a common line $\ell \subseteq \bigcap_i P_i$, then every wES-triangle for $R_S$ is planar.
+The necessity of the collinearity condition is demonstrated by Example~\ref{e:collinearPlanes}.

-This will serve as a warm-up exercise for the case considered in the next subsection where $X$ is the union of a smooth quadric and a plane; there the argument will be similar in outline, but the geometry will be somewhat more complicated.
+This case serves as a warm-up exercise for the case considered in the next subsection, where $S$ is the union of a smooth quadric and a plane; there the argument will be similar in outline, but the geometry will be somewhat more complicated.

-\begin{proposition} Suppose $P_1,P_2$ and $P_3$ are not collinear, then $R_X$ has no non-planar wES-triangles. \end{proposition} \begin{proof} Applying a projective linear transformation, we may assume $P_1 = \{[0:y:z:w] : y,z,w \}$ and $P_2 = \{[x:0:z:w] : x,z,w \}$; since such a transformation preserves collinearity and coplanarity, this does not affect the existence of non-planar wES-triangles.
+\begin{proposition} Suppose $P_1$, $P_2$, and $P_3$ are not collinear.
+Then every wES-triangle is $R_S$ planar. \end{proposition} \begin{proof} The strategy of the proof is based on applying Theorem~\ref{t:cohAct} to the group generated by certain compositions of projections between two of the given planes, centred at a point of the third plane.